Troy Endicott

-Troy Lynd Endicott (born April 15, 1971) is a United States Space Force major general who serves as the vice director of joint force development of the Joint Staff.
+Troy Lynd Endicott (born April 15, 1971) is a retired United States Space Force major general who served as the vice director of joint force development of the Joint Staff.
 He previously served as the director of global space operations of the United States Space Command.
 He also served as the assistant deputy chief of space operations for operations, cyber, and nuclear.

 In July 2023, Endicott was nominated for promotion to major general.